-The rules relating to Trade Union Recognition are set out in the Trade Union Act 1965 as amended from time to time thereafter.
-A union has the right to be recognised as the bargaining agent for a group of workers in circumstances where an employer voluntarily recognises such right or, alternatively, where a union successfully makes application for and wins a certification ballot.
-Where a union can establish to the satisfaction of the Ministry responsible for labour that it has as members in good standing 35 per cent or more of the workers in a proposed bargaining unit, it can make application to one of the Ministry's Labour Relations Officers to be certified as the bargaining agent for that proposed bargaining unit.
-Upon such application, there is a process for either agreeing upon or adjudicating what the appropriate bargaining unit should be and, once that is determined, a secret ballot is held amongst those workers who are within the appropriate unit.
-If more than 50 per cent of the workers in the proposed unit vote in favour of the union, the union must be certified as the exclusive bargaining agent for the proposed unit.
-The consequence of certification is that the employer must then deal with the union and engage in the process of collective bargaining.
-The Trade Union Act also provides for the cancellation of a union's certification and, in summary, this process also involves the conduct of a ballot and the necessity of a greater than 50 per cent vote in favour.
+The rules relating to Trade Union Recognition are set out in the Trade Union and Labour Relations Act.
+A union has the right to be recognised as the exclusive bargaining agent for a group of workers in circumstances where an employer voluntarily recognises such right or, alternatively, where a union successfully makes an application for a certification ballot.
+Where a union can establish to the satisfaction of the Ministry of Labour that it has members in good standing comprising 35 per cent or more of the workers in a proposed bargaining unit, it can make an application to the public office or manager of labour relations ("the Manager") to be certified as the bargaining agent for that proposed bargaining unit.
+The employer may agree, in which case certification follows, or oppose the application, thereby commencing a ballot among the workers requiring a 50 per cent majority in support of the union as their exclusive bargaining agent.
+Certification requires the employer to then deal with the union and engage in the process of collective bargaining.
+Certification may take place without a ballot where the Manager is satisfied that more than 60 per cent of the workers support it.